-So, pre scheduling content doesn’t always happen the way I plan it out to.
+So, pre-scheduling content doesn’t always happen the way I plan it out too.
 I’m busy enough as is, though I am finding more time to blog when my kiddos are off to bed.

 Having your content and promotion scheduled will help you have time off.